oshaughnessy/maysl.soccer/_pages/coaches.md

 and the Live Scan application runs through the California Department of Justice, where it will need to match your registered legal name.

+## Coaching Classes

+The league needs to see proof that you've finished your coaching classes.
+You can upload a screenshot from your [US Soccer account profile](https://learning.ussoccer.com/coach) and upload it to your [Got Sport profile](https://system.gotsport.com/), where our admins will be able to see it.

+After you complete your courses, go to your US Soccer profile page.
+You can find a link to it after clicking on your name in the upper right corner of the site.
+Somewhere near the bottom of your profile, on the right side, you'll see a box called "Safety Certifications" showing the dates that you completed them.
+Please take a screenshot of that and upload it into your Got Sport profile.

 ## Coaching